 - Good industry practices – the Data Protection Act does not expressly stipulate which IT security measures must be implemented, but provides that any such measures should reflect the current state of technological capabilities and be economically tenable.
 Thus, good industry practices have become crucial in determining the required IT security actions and levels.
 Good industry practices are especially relevant for courts in examining the potential liability of responsible persons (eg, managing directors).
 Liability seldom arises when good industry practices are followed.

 However, due to the relevance of good industry practices, international certifications and guidelines are increasingly important.
-In particular, the International Organisation for Standardisation (ISO) international standards and certifications and the Austrian Standards (ÖNORM) are acknowledged guidelines for IT security (eg, ISO/IEC 27001 – Information security and ISO/IEC 27032 – Guidelines for cybersecurity).
-In addition, it is often recommended to refer to the Austrian Information Security Manual (www.sicherheitshandbuch.gv.at) or the German IT Baseline Protection Catalogue, both of which provide a catalogue of recommended measures for companies to reliably protect their IT systems and data against cyberattack.
-Moreover, the Austrian Chamber of Commerce provides guidelines, checklists and risk analysis tools on IT security (www.wko.at/Content.Node/it-safe/it-sicherheit.html).
+In particular, the International Organisation for Standardisation (ISO) international standards and certifications and the Austrian standards are acknowledged guidelines for IT security (eg, ISO/IEC 27001 – Information Security and ISO/IEC 27032 – Guidelines for cybersecurity).
+In addition, it is often recommended to refer to the Austrian Information Security Manual (www.sicherheitshandbuch.gv.at) or the German IT Baseline Protection Catalogue, both of which provide a catalogue of recommended measures for companies to reliably protect their IT systems and data against cyberattacks.
+Moreover, the Austrian Chamber of Commerce provides guidelines, checklists and risk analysis tools on IT security (www.wko.at/service/innovation-technologie-digitalisierung/it-sicherheit-datensicherheit.html).

 - abusive interception of data;